xenoscopic/xeno/README.md

 - OpenSSH
 - OpenSSL
 - Git 1.7.6+
+- fswatch (optional)

 Most systems meet the POSIX, OpenSSH, and OpenSSL requirements out of the box, and Git is generally going to be installed on most systems of interest.
 These requirements apply to both ends of the editing connection, though on the client side only OpenSSH client is required, and on the server side only OpenSSH server is required.

+`fswatch` is multi-platform file-change notification utility.
+It is designed to work on Mac OSX, Linux, *BSD using whatever file-change notification facility is available on each particular platform.
+It's use is optional and only required if the `xeno fswatch` daemon mode is used.

 If there are issues, please let me know.
 I'd like to make things work on as many systems and shells as possible (within reason).